 -

-You have to maintain it: You’re now responsible for managing another piece of software in your stack.
-If a workflow breaks or an API gets updated, it’s on you to fix it.
-A broken integration can bring communication between your teams to a dead stop.
+You have to maintain it: You're now responsible for managing another piece of software in your stack.
+If a custom workflow needs adjustment or an external API changes, you'll need to update your configurations to keep the communication flowing smoothly.

 A smarter workflow for Zendesk and Jira with AI